voxpupuli/agtm/facts.md

 These aren’t the most practical examples, but they serve as demonstrations for what you can do in facts.

+Keep in mind when considering whether or not to write a fact to gather data that facts are executed on the client prior to catalog compilation on the master [???
+VERIFY!
+I know this is on the client, but only somewhat sure the ordering goes agent requests catalog, master requests facts, master sends back catalog with facts populated'].
+If you need to gather information that is available on the puppet master you should instead be using custom functions.

 The recently released Facter 2.0 has dramatically changed the functionality and ability to write sophisticated facts.
 This document has been written against Facter 2.0 and contains non-backwards